 to be on a "team?"

 No, you do not have to be on a team.
-But, you will be
+But, you

-eligible only for the individual awards.
+eligible for individual awards.

 Our child attends two different

-other courses.
+his/her remaining courses.
 Both schools have a Chess Club.
 What

 School does our child play with?